Eric Fingerhut: Career

 Very quickly after beginning his tenure as CEO of Hillel International, the organization experienced a major controversy.
-The Hillel chapter at Swarthmore College declared itself an "Open Hillel," choosing to welcome all guest speakers and student organizations, whether or not they support Zionism.
+The Hillel chapter at Swarthmore College declared itself an "Open Hillel", choosing to welcome all guest speakers and student organizations, whether or not they support Zionism.
 Fingerhut responded, stating "Let me be very clear – 'anti-Zionists' will not be permitted to speak using the Hillel name or under the Hillel roof, under any circumstances."
-This controversy is widely seen as a key part of a broad conversation in the American Jewish community regarding whether or not Zionism is, or should be, a consensus issue.